-Azure can be simply described as the managed Data centers that are used to build, deploy, manage the applications and provide services globally.
+Azure can be simply described as the managed Data centers that are used to build, deploy, manage applications, and provide services globally.

-Azure Data Centers are located around the world based on certain Strategic places that best meets the customers’ demands
+Azure Data Centers are located around the world based on certain Strategic places that best meet the customers’ demands

 These data centers placed in a region is known as Azure Regions and they are placed at a distance in such a way that in case of any natural disaster which would affect more than one region at a time.
 These Data centers are divided in clusters.